1 DPO: Symptoms, Signs & What to Expect

 • “I just decided that I’m going to book a massage or manicure for around the time I expect AF every month.” ‒ Madeline

-• “I’ve found that counting your DPO 4 day later so you are always 4 days behind is helping me!
-So 10 DPO you’re actually counting it as 6 DPO and once you’ve got that in your head don’t check any apps.
-I am 4 DPO but today in my head, but I am actually 1 DPO!” ‒ Tracey
+• “I’ve found that counting your DPO 4 days later so you are always 4 days behind is helping me!
+So at 10 DPO you’re actually counting it as 6 DPO and once you’ve got that in your head don’t check any apps.
+I am actually 4 DPO, but in my head, I am 1 DPO!” ‒ Tracey

-Remember, even if there are times when the TWW feels lonely, you can find support in the Peanut community.
+Remember, even if there are times when the TWW feels lonely, you can always turn to your Peanut community.

-➡️ Read next: 2 DPO: Symptoms, Signs & What to Expect
+➡️ Up next: 2 DPO: Symptoms, Signs & What to Expect

 Popular on the blog